 With such a recognisable online brand, consistency across social platforms is crucial.
 As well as Amnesty International Australia’s national channels (which reach up to 20 million people a month), there are Action Centres in each state.
 These coordinate hundreds of localised Action Groups – creating some online branding confusion.
-Jessie has been using Canva for Work to standardise the profile pictures of all these various offshoots.
+Jessie has been using Canva Pro to standardise the profile pictures of all these various offshoots.

 “Centrally creating and distributing these new profile pics to hundreds of accounts (and keeping them up to date in the future) could have been nightmarish, but a simple Canva template – that activists could update themselves – made it super simple.”